Pest Issues

 The kitchen is the most common place where sugar ants go and are drawn to, but it’s not the only one.

-A forgotten candy wrapper under your living room sofa can feed a lot of the insects for a long period of time.
+A forgotten candy wrapper under your living room sofa can feed a lot of insects for a long period of time.

 Do a bit of investigation to check whether there is another food source that could be attracting the bugs.
 In case you do find one, get rid of it immediately and thoroughly clean the area around it and just to make sure – the whole house.